Getting festive Thai style

 April brings one of the most important (and fun) Thai festivals of the year, Songkran, or Thai New Year.
 The entire country shuts down for several days to celebrate with family, make merit at the pagoda and participate in a water cleansing ceremony which quickly degenerates into the largest water fight on the planet.
-If you’re planning to be in Thailand between April 13-15, you’re in for a treat.
-Don’t be surprised if you find yourself tipsy drunk in the middle of the street having a water fight with an elephant ridden by a traffic cop.

 If you miss Songkran, don’t despair.
 There’s a huge variety of weird and wonderful Thai festivals celebrated throughout the year, many of which have provided me the most wonderful memories.
-My heart starts racing when I recall the buffalo stampeding past me as I stood on the finish line of the Chon Buri Buffalo Races (October).
+My heart starts racing when I recall the buffalo stampeding past me as I stood on the finish line of the Chon Buri Buffalo Races in October.

 And there’s so many more Thai Festivals I’m yet to see – hundreds of elephants on display at the annual Surin Elephant Festival (May), explosions galore at the home made Rocket Festival of Yasothon (May).
 The list goes on.
-Consult the Tourism Authority of Thailand website and ask around once you’re here – there’s always something unusual going on in Thailand.

 When I was having a drink with a friend recently, he suggested the next morning I join him at an ‘unusual’ Thai festival, but wouldn’t give any further details.
 A mystery!
 How could I resist?